 If you are a CTA rider looking for general transit information, please visit the official CTA website.

-The CTA currently has 153 bus routes that serve more than 2,500 miles and nearly 12,000 bus stops.
+The CTA has 129 bus routes that serve more than 1,536 miles and 10,768 bus stops.
 The latest route map, along with individual bus schedules, is available for download on the official Chicago Transit Authority web site.
-An archive of older maps is available at Chicago-L.org.
-Individual bus stops, and scheduled arrival times, can also be viewed on Google Maps.

 (For information regarding current CTA fares, please visit the faretable on CTA's web site.)

-Fares are collected on CTA buses using GFI Genfare fareboxes that were purchased in 1986.
+Cash fares are collected on CTA buses using GFI Genfare fareboxes that were purchased in 1986.
 The equipment accepts both dollar bills and coins.
-An extension from Cubic Transportation Systems was added to the fareboxes in the mid-90s to allow for the processing of magnetic strip transit cards and the Chicago Card/Chicago Card Plus smart cards.
+An extension from Cubic Transportation Systems was added to the fareboxes in the mid-90s to allow for the processing of magnetic strip transit cards and the Chicago Card/Chicago Card Plus smart cards, both of which have since been discontinued in favor of Ventra system.

 Like most transit systems, the CTA uses run numbers to keep track of its daily bus runs.